 Our exchange complete, I tucked the blocks under my arm, knowing that I was a good father for the joy that these gifts would bring to my beautiful daughters.
 Ah, the smiles they would shine upon me!
 I basked in their future happiness as they built towers, cars, robots, perpetual motion machines, and particle accelerators in my mind.
 Just as I was about to cross South Street, I came to the obvious conclusion that particle accelerators are really big devices, requiring a lot of space, which meant that the blocks would need to cover a lot of ground.
 Good thing I thought ahead and bought two sets of blocks!
 God I’m a smart man thinking ahead like that – knowing that we’ll need twice as many blocks as any normal family since we’ll need to cover the entire floor with hundreds of sharp, brightly colored, foot puncturing blocks.

 At this point I arrived at “The second insight”.
-This would be the one where I envisioned my wife making me pick all the brightly colored sharp-edged blocks while dismantling the particle accelerator in our living room.
+This would be the one where I envisioned my wife making me pick up all the brightly colored sharp-edged blocks while dismantling the particle accelerator in our living room.
 In this insight, there were no polka dots, no gleeful children, and definitely no martini, though honestly, the very thought of my wife’s wrath did make me consider stopping for one.
 At this point I already had the blocks, so I would have to take my licks and hope for the best.
 I continued on to the ferry, and began my long trek home.

 “You brought more blocks home?
 Are you insane?
 Are you going to pick them up?
 What were you thinking?”